adambard/learnxinyminutes-docs/tcsh.html.markdown

 echo "Hello world"
 echo 'Hello world'
 echo `echo Hello world`

-# For those who are unfamiliar with backslash:
-# This character has special meaning in C language and so in shells and in the
-# whole Unix.
-# \n   = a new line,
-# \t   = a [TAB] character,
-# \033 = the ESC-ape character (ASCII 27) used often by terminals to select
-# colours or communicate with its hardware.
-#
-# The quote characters in shells have the special meaning to defines a string.
-# So if you want to include one of those characters inside the string, type:
-# \"   = for double quotes
-# \'   = for single quotes
-#
-# Using the \ as the last character of a line, it means that the line continues
-# to the next line; This is very useful on long pipe-lines and other cases.
-#
-# To display the backslash you have to type it two times, like this: \\

 # This prints "line1nline2" in one line, because the \n interpreted
 # before executed by the `echo'.
 This is the correct, not a bug.